gitmag-group-admin/php-pdo/README.md

 -   First, execute the query by calling the `query()` method of the `PDO` object.
 -   Then, fetch each row from the result set using the `fetch()` method and a while loop:

-The following example shows how to use the `fetch()` method to select each row from the books table:
+The following example shows how to use the `fetch()` method to select each row from the posts table:

 ```php
 // connect to the database to get the PDO instance